ID&T

 ID&T is a Dutch entertainment and medium enterprise that was founded in the early 1990s.
 Their event Thunderdome is named the oldest electronic festival in the Netherlands, with later events like Mysteryland, Trance Energy and Sensation.
 It operates many of the largest electronic dance music events in the world.
-They were also involved in the editions of Tomorrowland up until 2013.
+It was also involved in the editions of Tomorrowland up until 2013.